 The remainder of this study is organized as follows.
-In Section 2, we introduce the long-term observation data and a hydrodynamic model.
-In Section 3, we describe the interannual variation in the INCWM and its relationship with the surrounding water.
-In Section 4, we discuss the sensitivity of INCWM characteristics to air-sea heat flux changes by several sensitivity numerical experiments.
-Then we compare the INCWM with other BCWMs in coastal seas.
-Finally, we vertical processes affect the INCWM on an interannual scale.

-70 summarize the main results in Section 5.
+In Sect.
+2, we introduce the long-term observation data and a hydrodynamic model.
+In Sect.
+3, we describe the interannual variation in the INCWM and its relationship with the surrounding water.
+In Sect.
+4, we discuss the sensitivity of IN-CWM characteristics to air-sea heat flux changes by several sensitivity numerical experiments.
+Then we compare the IN-CWM with other BCWMs in coastal seas.
+Finally, we summarize the main results in Sect.
+5.